 - Improved weapons systems – The AN/APG-68 enabled the F-16 to become even more formidable due to its compatibility with newer air-to-air and ground attack missiles, including Global Positioning System (GPS)-aided precision weapons.

-Backed by 34 years of industry experience and with AS9100C and ISO 9100 certifications, Duotech is a leader source in providing responsive repair and support for your APG-68 Fire Control Radar.
+Backed by 34 years of industry experience and with AS9100C and ISO 9100 certifications, Duotech is a leading source in providing responsive repair and support for your APG-68 Fire Control Radar.